jeremycherfas/listens/readme.md

 For each podcast, it creates a new entry in Grav, using my particular installation details.
 These are easily modified.
 You will need to create your own template.

 I currently run it by hand every couple of days, taking care to delete previously finished podcasts from my Overcast queue.
+The very first time it runs you will get a warning because some of the housekeeping files do not exist.

 Currently it does not create entries using micropub, but I believe that it would not be difficult to modify the post creation process to do that.